andreatramacere/Asiago_MultiMessenger_Lesson/README.md

 - general documentation on JetSeT https://jetset.readthedocs.io/en/latest/index.html

-# run notebooks on mybinderL
+# run notebooks on mybinder:

  you can run all the notebooks on a remote server just press the link below (no need to download notebooks in this case)